finos/common-domain-model/docs/contributions.md

 ---
 ## Documentation Style Guide

-Please visit the [Documentation Style Guide page](documentation-style-guide.md) for reccomendations for editors of CDM documentation.
+Please visit the [Documentation Style Guide](documentation-style-guide.md) to read about reccomendations for editors of CDM documentation.